oneiricNomad/oneiricNomad/README.md

 - 🌱 I’m currently learning how to create and manage a server as a Linux SysAdmin, as pratice for my future career in IT!
 - 💞️ I’m looking forward to collaborating with you on all sorts of things!
 - 📫 How to reach me: sansthecomic2005@gmail.com  oneiricNomad [ON]#6677  +1(405)201-5275
 - 💻 Please be patient with me if I don't do much right now...
-I set my collaberation input method to
+I set my collaberation input method to Command Line Interface, and my only good computer is a school MacBook that has the Terminal blocked, and i forgot how to change my input method.

 <!---
 oneiricNomad/oneiricNomad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.